-From making sure you have the best mattress size for your space, to figuring out how to integrate your personality into your room, here are some of our top tips for creating a bedroom you’re really going to love, no matter what size.
+From making sure you have the best mattress size for your space to figuring out how to integrate your personality into your room, here are some of our top tips for small bedroom decor ideas that feel as good as they look.

 It’s important to get the basics right with small bedrooms.
-One of the fundamentals when it comes to getting the design of a small bedroom right is picking out bedroom furniture that’s proportional to your space.
+One of the fundamentals when it comes to getting the design of a small bedroom right is picking out a mattress that’s proportional to your space.

-Here’s a chart that’ll help you figure out what works for you:
+Here’s a chart that’ll help you figure out what will work best:

 Finding small bedroom furniture when you’re shopping for your room doesn’t have to be a challenge.
 There are tons of great options in the market for sizing that is customizable to your space.

 Remember that keeping things simple is key to making sure your bedroom remains a space for comfort in your home.
 Investing in practical pieces of furniture cupboards with plenty of shelving, for instance, can work to minimize clutter and create space in your room.